The holidays will be here before you know it, and — like it or not — Amazon is an easy way to get something everyone will love.

-To archive an order, hover over Account & Lists > Your Orders > find the item you want to archive > Archive Order.
+To archive an order on a computer, hover your cursor over Account & Lists and click on Orders.
+Find the order you want to hide and click View order details, then Archive Order.
+Click Archive Order again to confirm.
 This will remove the item from immediate viewing within your order history.

-Note: If you want all searches hidden, turn off your account’s Browsing History entirely by selecting Manage history > Toggle the Turn off browsing history option to off.
+Note: If you want all searches hidden, turn off your account’s Browsing History entirely by selecting Manage history and toggling off Turn browsing history on/off.

-To exclude certain purchases from influencing your recommendations, go to your Amazon’s account’s Improve Your Recommendations section, locate the particular item you want to exclude, then select I prefer not to use this for recommendations or This was a gift.
+To exclude certain purchases from influencing your recommendations, go to Amazon’s Improve Your Recommendations section, locate the item you want to exclude, then toggle off Use this item for recommendations.

 Ship to an Amazon Locker

 Deliveries can also cause spoilers.
-Nothing says “something’s up” more blatantly than a big Amazon box waiting at your front door — especially when a special occasion like Christmas is coming up.
+Nothing says “something’s up” more blatantly than a big Amazon box waiting at your front door — especially when special occasions like Christmas or your anniversary are coming up.

-To avoid Amazon home or office delivery gift spoilers, you can always ship to your nearby Amazon Locker.
+To avoid Amazon home or office delivery gift spoilers, you can always ship to a nearby Amazon Locker.

 What are Amazon Lockers?
-They’re basically delivery sites located in more than 900 U.S. cities.
+They’re basically delivery sites located in U.S. cities.
 You can ship an item to an Amazon Locker of your choice and then pick it up at a time that’s convenient for you.

 To ship to an Amazon Locker, find your closest Locker location while logged in to your Amazon account and add it to your shipping address book.
-Now, each time you purchase an item, you can select your Locker as the shipping address.
+Now, when you purchase an item, you can select your Locker as the shipping address.

-Note: Although most items can be shipped to Amazon Lockers, there are still size and weight restrictions.
-You also only have three calendar days to pick it up, or it will be returned to Amazon for a refund.
-There is no additional cost for using an Amazon Locker but standard shipping rates (including free Prime shipping) still apply.
+Note: Although most items can be shipped to Amazon Lockers, size and weight restrictions exist.
+You only have three calendar days to pick it up, or it will be returned to Amazon for a refund.
+There is no additional cost for using an Amazon Locker, but standard shipping rates (including free Prime shipping) still apply.

-You can also ship to a different address by visiting the Manage Addresses and 1-Click Settings in Your Account.
+You can also ship to a different address by hovering your cursor over Account & Lists > Your Account and clicking on Your addresses.

-Now that you know you can hide all your purchases and search history, adjust those settings and start shopping!
+Now that you know how to hide all your purchases and search history, adjust those settings and start shopping!